- The winmm.dll in Windows 10 is a Windows Multimedia API module primarily for audio and joystick functions.

 How can I fix the winmm.dll is missing error?

-- Press the Windows key + S keyboard shortcut for the search utility.
+- Press the Windows key + S, and type cmd.

-- Right-click Command Prompt and select Run as administrator to launch that command-line utility.
+- Right-click Command Prompt, and select Run as administrator.

-- Then type sfc /scannow in the Command Prompt, and remember to press Enter.
+- Then type sfc /scannow in the Command Prompt, and hit Enter.

 - Thereafter, wait for the System File Scan to complete its scanning.
 Restart Windows if the SFC scan does repair something.

-- To do so, double-click the Recycle Bin icon on the Windows desktop.
+- Double-click the Recycle Bin icon on the Windows desktop.

 - Select the winmm.dll file in the Recycle Bin if you find it there.